aazayka/gradle-utplsql-plugin/README.md

 * `excludes` :  Comma seperated list of files to ignore.
 * `outputDir` : The output directory for the test results.
 * `testMethod` : The type of test method to execute.
 Can be either test or run.
 Defaults to test.
-* `setupMethod` : The setup method to use. set to TRUE to execute setup and teardown for each procedure.
-FALSE to execute for each package.
-Default is FALSE.
+* `setupMethod` : The setup method to use.
+Set to true to execute setup and teardown for each procedure and false to execute for each package.
+Default is false.
 * `failOnNoTests` : In the event of no tests being run, fail the build.

 [utplsql]:http://utplsql.sourceforge.net/